The secret to my ethical success. Advice from an entrepreneur

 Is the timing right for Rootip?

 I was sure before COVID-19 it was the right time in terms of consumer appetite to know where products come from and I knew that the data was available.
 There’s a lot of chaos right now but I still believe it’s the right time.
 People and businesses are changing, becoming more ethical.

-Take what’s happened to Boohoo.
+Take what’s happened to Boohoo in 2020.
 In two days more than a billion pounds was wiped from its valuation.
 That shows that people really do care about the story behind a product.

 Businesses can behave ethically but how is the sub-contractor of a sub-contractor behaving?
 If big corporates realise that this is what customers want, the business model will change.